top of page

 Another elderly woman in her 80s and bound to a wheelchair who was staying at the Hostel had fortunately left just prior to the power shutdown, Pessecow said, adding, “How would we have even gotten her out without an elevator?”

-In a story by Buffalo’s excellent Investigative Post — headed by Jim Heaney, a former Pulitzer Prize finalist and one of the best journalists this city has ever seen — BURA’s senior director Hope Young-Watkins is quoted saying:
+In a story by Buffalo’s Investigative Post, BURA’s senior director Hope Young-Watkins is quoted saying:

 “The City of Buffalo Department of Permits and Inspection Services conducted a review of the structure, noticed a safety issue with the electrical system, and called in National Grid.
 National Grid independently advised BURA of imminent danger and required that the electricity be disconnected.”